The 10 Best Index Funds to Buy and Hold

 Source: Rachel Kramer via Flickr

-And yet, very few people talk about the IJH as , just as very few people talk about the companies that make it tick, such as veterinary supplier Idexx Laboratories, Inc. (NASDAQ: IDXX ) and plant-based food and beverage producer WhiteWave Foods Co (NYSE: WWAV ).
+And yet, very few people talk about the IJH, just as very few people talk about the companies that make it tick, such as veterinary supplier Idexx Laboratories, Inc. (NASDAQ: IDXX ).

 So … what's the deal?

-Note: Editor's note: This story was published in July 2019 and has since been updated and republished.